Gronlaen/swiss-ice-hockey-playoffs-prediction/README.md

 * `Data`: data folder.
 * `ML.ipynb`: contains all the machine learning models tried, the hyperparamaters selection and the model validation.
 * `Viz.ipynb`: contains all the functions used to plot the exploratory data analysis.
+* 'Team_Regular_Analysis': contains all the transformation we applied to the original dataset to obtain our training dataset.